 To visually rough it up and weather it down, a few modern digital tricks were used to age this photograph without the help of time and wear.
 The original color image was first converted to black and white.
 Still working with the computer, some of the colors were borrowed back and selectively hand-painted in at reduced strength.
 This is called hand tinting and different techniques for it have been around a long time.
 The red Esso label and a little of the rust were good candidates to bring forward.
 Finally, a distressed and gritty digital overlay was added to the edges to make it appear to be an old worn and scuffed print.
 There you go…a weathered old Esso gas pump aged to perfection…and that’s how we step into back in the day.

-Another full-color frontal view of this place called American Gothic #14041 can be seen here.
+Another full-color frontal view of this place called American Gothic #14041 can be seen, just click on the link.

 Don’t care for Esso?
-How about some Atlantic gas at a station in Pennsylvania here…it’s called Roadside Sentinel #05520.
+How about some Atlantic gas at a station in Pennsylvania in a picture called Roadside Sentinel #05520.

 Location: near Jarvisburg, Currituck County, North Carolina.
-Image and text ©Andrew N Dierks
+Picture and story ©Andrew Dierks

 Up Next: Snow Day #14726